 These advancements have also meant that chatbots aren’t used for only basic customer chat functions anymore.
-Sellers on major eCommerce platforms can simply hire Shopify developer or WooCommerce experts to implement chatbot integration for various customer service tasks.
+Sellers on major eCommerce platforms can simply hire a Shopify developer or WooCommerce expert to implement chatbot integration for various customer service tasks.

 But what sort of tasks are these?
 Can eCommerce bots fully replace human-human interaction?
 More importantly, how chatbots can help increase sales, convert more visitors into buyers, and hold on to existing customers?